tencent cloud

 Note:

-You need to start Hive and Spark component services in the EMR cluster, have COS permissions, and store resource files in COS.
+To start Hive and Spark component services in the EMR cluster, COS permission is required, and resource files need to be stored in COS.

-Example: In the following example, the user has permissions in the EMR cluster.
+Example: In the following example, the user has permission in the EMR cluster.

-Submit a Spark task for execution to WeData's workflow scheduling platform.
+Submit a Spark task execution to the workflow scheduling platform of WeData.

 Parameter